Holy Paladin PvP Guide for WotLK Classic

-Holy Paladin is one of the strongest single-target healing classes in the game and their burst healing potential in PvP is unmatched.
+Holy Paladin is the strongest single-target healing specialization in the game and their burst healing potential in PvP is unmatched.
 In addition to their strong healing output they offer some of the best spells in the game to mitigate damage and buff allies.

 As a Holy Paladin in PvP your main focus will be on keeping your allies alive and mobile so they can deal damage.
 While the healing toolkit for Holy Paladin is fairly small, each of your three main heals are quite potent and utilizing them correctly offers some of the strongest single-target healing in the game.
 Holy Paladins are extremely susceptible to crowd-controlling effects and interrupts due to their very limited mobility and dependence on casting, so it is important to constantly be positioning yourself in a way that you can reach your allies but are at a distance from your foes.

 Holy Light is a massive, but slow single-target heal.
-Holy Light does a ton of healing but the cast for this, even with Light's Grace maxed out, is quite long, leaving you very vulnerable to being interrupted.
 It is important to keep track of your enemies' positioning and interrupts so you can best understand what heal to be casting.
-In a situation where you are confident you will not be interrupted this is by far the most effective heal both in regard to Mana spent and healing output.
+In a situation where you are confident you will not be interrupted, this is by far the most effective heal both in regard to Mana spent and healing output.

 Flash of Light is a quick, inexpensive heal that does a small amount of healing.
 Flash of Light is your spammable heal that you will likely be casting the most out of your three major healing abilities.
 Using Flash of Light can leave you vulnerable to being interrupted, but thanks to its quick cast speed you can easily weave this in even if your enemy has an interrupt available.